GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

     This setting is useful to bypass the MANDATORY check for commits matching a specific pattern.

+<a name="common-config-threadPoolSize">`@PLUGIN@.threadPoolSize`</a>
+:   The number of threads @PLUGIN@ uses to process events asynchronously.

+    When set to `0`, asynchronous processing is disabled and @PLUGIN@ runs ITS actions synchronously on the event-dispatch thread, blocking it until the issue tracker calls complete.

+    The events of a single change are serialized, so that issue tracker state transitions work as expected.

+    When set to a positive value, events are processed asynchronously on a pool of that many threads.
+A high value (for example `20`) is recommended so that the multiple events of a single change do not block events from other, unrelated changes.

+    At most 300 event tasks may be in flight (running or pending) at once, regardless of the configured pool size, so the amount of queued work stays bounded.

+    Default is `0`

 [Back to @PLUGIN@ documentation index][index]